 Tickets are now on sale at Ledbury Library for this special event at £30 – numbers are limited and tickets must be bought in advance.
 Drinks will be available at the event.

 This event – which could become an annual occasion – is organised as part of an ongoing programme of events at the recently restored and revived Master’s House.

 In three monthly talk and discussion sessions starting on Monday 21st September, local writer Rob Elliott and his partner Sally Dean invite us to explore what we mean when we use these terms, and how we might improve our diet and our lives.

 Rob Elliott is the author of “The Food Maze” and “How to eat like there’s no tomorrow”.

 The sessions are being run by Ledbury Library Development Group (LLDG) in association with Ledbury Food Group.

-buy modafinil australia Unravelling the Food Maze – Rob and Sally review our search for honest food.
+buy Lyrica in the uk Unravelling the Food Maze – Rob and Sally review our search for honest food.
 You want to eat healthily but is butter good for you or bad for you?
 What does ‘free range’ really mean?
 What is a balanced diet?
 Is it just too confusing?

 How can I take part?